oimodeler/oimodeler/docs/source/data.rst

 The :func:`oimKeepBaselinesFilter <oimodeler.oimDataFilter.oimKeepBaselinesFilter>`
 class can be used to select data by baseline name.
 For instance in the following we keep the data for the MATISSE data for the A0-B2 and A0-D0 baselines.
-Other data are flagged and ths will not be used for chi2 computation and model fitting.
+Other data are flagged and will not be used for  :math:`\chi^2` computation and model fitting.
 This can be useful to determine the caracterist size of object using simple models such as Gaussian or uniform disk and avoid being biased by longer baselines than would contain information on smaller structures.

 .. code-block:: python